-- 1.1 The Proponent shall carry out the project generally in accordance with: - a) Major Project Application 09_0096; - b) the Mayfield Site Port-Related Activities Concept Plan Environmental Assessment, Volumes 1 to 6, prepared by AECOM Australia Pty Ltd and dated July 2010; - c) the Mayfield Site Port-Related Activities Concept Plan Submissions Report, prepared by AECOM Australia Pty Ltd and dated December 2010; - d) the Addendum to the Submissions Report, prepared by AECOM Australia Pty Ltd and dated 4 March 2011; - e) the Newcastle Port Corporation Modification of Concept Plan, prepared by Newcastle Port Corporation and dated 6 December 2013; and - f) the terms of this approval. - 1.2 In the event of an inconsistency between: - a) the terms of this approval and any document listed from term 1.1a) and 1.1d) inclusive, the terms of this approval shall prevail to the extent of the inconsistency; and - b) any document listed from terms 1.1a) and 1.1e) inclusive, and any other document listed from terms 1.1a) and 1.1e) inclusive, the most recent document shall prevail to the extent of the inconsistency. - 1.3 If there is any inconsistency between this concept plan approval and any related approvals (being those approvals subject to the requirements of this Concept Plan), this Concept Plan approval shall prevail to the extent of the inconsistency. - 1.4 The Proponent shall comply with any reasonable requirement(s) of the Director-General arising from the Department's assessment of: - a) any reports, plans or correspondence that are submitted in accordance with this Concept Plan approval or any related approvals; and - b) the implementation of any actions or measures contained in these reports, plans or correspondence. - 1.5 With the approval of the Director-General, the Proponent may prepare and submit any management plan, strategy or monitoring program required by this approval on a progressive basis.
+- 1.1 The Proponent shall carry out the project generally in accordance with: - a) Major Project Application 09_0096; - b) the Mayfield Site Port-Related Activities Concept Plan Environmental Assessment, Volumes 1 to 6, prepared by AECOM Australia Pty Ltd and dated July 2010; - c) the Mayfield Site Port-Related Activities Concept Plan Submissions Report, prepared by AECOM Australia Ptv Ltd and dated December 2010: - d) the Addendum to the Submissions Report, prepared by AECOM Australia Pty Ltd and dated 4 March 2011; and - e) the terms of this approval. - 1.2 In the event of an inconsistency between: - the terms of this approval and any document listed from term 1.1a) and 1.1d) inclusive, the terms of this approval shall prevail to the extent of the inconsistency; and - b) any document listed from terms 1.1a) and 1.1d) inclusive, and any other document listed from terms 1.1a) and 1.1d) inclusive, the most recent document shall prevail to the extent of the inconsistency. - 1.3 If there is any inconsistency between this concept plan approval and any related approvals (being those approvals subject to the requirements of this Concept Plan), this Concept Plan approval shall prevail to the extent of the inconsistency. - 1.4 The Proponent shall comply with any reasonable requirement(s) of the Director-General arising from the Department's assessment of: - a) any reports, plans or correspondence that are submitted in accordance with this Concept Plan approval or any related approvals; and - b) the implementation of any actions or measures contained in these reports, plans or correspondence. - 1.5 With the approval of the Director-General, the Proponent may prepare and submit any management plan, strategy or monitoring program required by this approval on a progressive basis.
 Where a management plan, strategy and monitoring program is required before carrying out any development or stage of development, the document may be prepared and submitted in relation to either discrete components of the project or for a specified time period.